A topic from the subject of Spectroscopy in Chemistry.

 Overview

-• ESR spectroscopy is based on the principle that unpaired electrons possess a magnetic moment and can be aligned with an external magnetic field.
+• ESR spectroscopy is based on the principle that unpaired electrons possess a magnetic moment and spin, causing them to interact with an external magnetic field.

-• The resonance frequency is determined by the strength of the magnetic field and the g-factor, which is a property of the unpaired electron.
+• The resonance frequency is determined by the strength of the magnetic field, the g-factor (a characteristic of the unpaired electron and its environment), and the nuclear spins of nearby atoms (hyperfine interactions).

 Applications of ESR spectroscopy include:

-• Characterizing paramagnetic defects in semiconductors and other materials
+• Characterizing paramagnetic defects in semiconductors, catalysts, and other materials.

 Electron Spin Resonance (ESR) Spectroscopy Experiment